kartikey20/edumeet/HAproxy.md

-# Howto deploy a (room based) load balanced cluster
+# How to deploy a (room based) load balanced cluster

 This example will show how to setup an HA proxy to provide load balancing between several edumeet servers.